spacestation13/DMByExample/src/objs/basic_types.md

 ```
 #### Objs
 Objs (NOT the same as objects) are general purpose items and things that you can find in a map.
 Everything that's not a turf or a mob on a map is almost certainly an obj.
+A programming object is a type of thing that can hold multiple kinds of data (i.e. a datum).
+An obj on the other hand is a "physical" object that you'd find within the world.
+Not the same concept.
 ```dm
 /obj/egg
 	desc = "A chicken egg."